 Test results for proposals in this category are shown in Table 1.

 Following obsevrations can be done.
-NN solutions trained using DIV-2K (images) have lower performance in test configuration with motion compentsation.
+NN solutions trained using DIV-2K (images) have lower performance in test configurations with motion compentsation.
 Content adaptivity by signaling rscaling factor for residual or/and switching between different NN-based filters models on picture or/and CTU level is source of performance improvement.
-Proponents keep searching for better complexity-performance trade-off.
+Proponents keep searching for better complexity-performance trade-off in EE-related contribution [5].

 Table 1.
 Test results in NN-based in-loop filters cathegory.